emmaxs/green-eyes/README.md

 - Open a link to ThredUp for each item

 ### Next Steps
-- Add Website Names to the cards
+- Add website names to the cards
 - Add additional websites to crawl
-- Improve Classifier

 ### Should Do
 - Change auth files and urls to a separate .env file